InvisibleGit/goos-kotlin/README.md

 Simple change where we replace JLabel with single cell JTable and update the logic of tests to look for that cell.
 Of course it's a bit different in _AssertJ Swing_ then in _WindowLicker_, but nothing too confusing.

+#### Step 02 - Displaying Price Details

+Concentrating on testing bidding event in end-to-end tests, we move through this step with a couple of commits to catch all the changes in the codebase.

+##### Commit 1 - First, a Failing Test

+Changes in this commit will void end-to-end tests but they'll be fixed in the following steps of the chapter.

+Most notably, text doesn't mention how to update `showsSniperHasLostAuction()`.
+Because of that, we'll replace its implementation with: `fail("fix me");` to know we need to resolve it.
+We'll return and fix it in Step 04 - Follow Through.

+Next, we update the `auctionSniper.sniperWinsAnAuctionByBiddingHigher()` and more importantly, `ApplicationRunner` to now search inside JTable, reaching understandable fail message.

+Again we need to tweak out approach to AssertJ Swing but that's easy enough.